 With the Great Resignation in full swing, companies are facing leadership gaps up and down the org chart.
 Interim leaders offer life science teams the ability to keep making critical progress throughout the hiring process.
 Pharma leaders are increasingly calling on interim commercial directors, senior directors or VPs in manufacturing and supply chain, market access directors, product launch leads, and more.

 Most In-Demand On-Demand Life Science Skills Right Now

-BTG’s 2020 Skills Index shows broadly that in the time of COVID, companies are increasingly relying on on-demand talent for skills that allow them to adapt and innovate, including eCommerce and internet strategy, data visualization, product development, and organizational transformation.
-A closer look at top skills particular to the life science industry shows companies tapping remote, on-demand resources to continue or accelerate existing pre-COVID workstreams, develop new products—including COVID vaccines and therapeutics—and competitively position for future growth:
+BTG’s 2021 Skills Index shows broadly that companies are increasingly relying on on-demand talent to fuel growth and innovation, optimize operations, and drive market-moving results across all areas of the business landscape.
+A closer look at top skills particular to the life science industry shows companies tapping hybrid, on-demand resources to continue or accelerate existing workstreams, develop new products, and seize growth opportunities:

 Top 5 Life Science Skills in the Time of COVID-19

 Market landscape and research